-If February 15th occurs on a weekend, the deadline will be Monday following the weekend
+All materials must be submitted to the school of Nursing and Health Science Administrative Assistant by February 15th.
+(If February 15th occurs on a weekend, the deadline will be the Monday following the weekend.)

-Athletic Training Program Selection Process
+Athletic Training Education Program Selection Procedure